-As part of VALID's longer-term strategic plan and with support from Irish Aid through their Africa Agri-food Development Programme (AADP), VALID is now driving ground breaking operational research into providing effective, affordable and appealing branded nutritional products to those at risk of Chronic Malnutrition (stunting).
-In 2017, AADP funding was deployed for small scale consumer and market research activities including a Willingness-to-Pay and a Landscaping Study to help our understanding of Infant and Young Child (IYC) snacking practices in Malawi.
-Follow-up activities are underway in 2018 including the development of enhanced prototypes of product and proposition.
-As illustrated above, this work undertaken by VALID and supported by AADP funding was presented to a delegation of 11 African countries at Iveagh House on 8th February 2018 as part of a broader discussion around agribusiness partnership potential between Ireland and African nations.
+As part of VALID's longer-term strategic plan and with support from Irish Aid through their Africa Agri-food Development Programme (AADP), VALID is driving ground breaking operational research into providing effective, affordable and appealing branded nutritional products to those at risk of Chronic Malnutrition (stunting).
+To date, AADP funding has been deployed for small scale consumer and market research activities including a Willingness-to-Pay and a Landscaping Study to help our understanding of Infant and Young Child (IYC) snacking practices in Malawi.
+In 2018 the development of enhanced prototypes of product was undertaken which included a Product Trial in Malawi.
+A follow-up, small scale test market is currently underway to test customers and retailers response to our product in a commercial scenario.